 Emceed by Laurie Goodrich, this year’s July event brought together more than 35 coordinators to analyze the highlights and lowlights of the past fall and spring seasons.
 Laurie also arranges several presentations on current raptor research, some by citizen scientists and others by Hawk Mountain staff.

-Next we heard from Nick Bolgiano, a now-retired biostatistician who counts at Stone Mountain and has produced some outstanding raptor research.
-His latest is about how West Nile virus (WNV) is impacting bird populations, including raptors.
+Next, we heard from Nick Bolgiano, a now-retired biostatistician who counts at Stone Mountain and has produced some outstanding raptor research.
+His latest is about how the West Nile virus (WNV) impacts bird populations, including raptors.

-Nick reports “Four diurnal raptor species stand out as having possible evidence for WNV effects: the three accipiters, Sharp-shinned Hawk, Cooper’s Hawk, and Northern Goshawk, plus Red-tailed Hawk.
-For each, there are some Raptor Population Index trends from eastern hawkwatches that decline, some dramatically, starting around 2000.
-For Sharp-shinned Hawk, CBC densities around the Chesapeake and Delaware Bays also begin to sharply decline around that time.
+Nick reports, “Four diurnal raptor species stand out as having possible evidence for WNV effects: the three accipiters, Sharp-shinned Hawk, Cooper’s Hawk, and Northern Goshawk, plus Red-tailed Hawk.
+For each, there are some Raptor Population Index trends from eastern hawk watches that decline, some dramatically, starting around 2000.
+For Sharp-shinned Hawk, CBC densities around the Chesapeake and Delaware Bays also begin to decline around that time sharply.
 For Cooper’s Hawk and Red-tailed Hawk, there is additional evidence for migratory short-stopping, whose effect may be difficult to discern from WNV-related declines.”
 Nick wrote an article about his study that is published in the current issue of Pennsylvania Birds magazine.

-Later in the day we also saw some great photos found by Paul Fritz about raptors displaying unusual behaviors.
-We saw small birds attacking large raptors, a feisty Peregrine attacking a Pelican that was near her nest and an Osprey eating (after presumably killing) a rabbit and others.
+Later in the day, we also saw some great photos by Paul Fritz about raptors displaying unusual behaviors.
+We saw small birds attacking large raptors, a feisty Peregrine attacking a Pelican near her nest, and an Osprey eating (after presumably killing) a rabbit and others.

 Hawk Mountain’s David Barber is doing some outstanding research on Turkey and Black Vultures, with information garnered from satellite tracking of the birds.
-For example, so far the tracked Turkey Vultures from the east are found to winter exclusively in Florida or the southeast, while it’s only birds from the central and western U.S. who migrate into Mexico, through Veracruz, and beyond.
+For example, the tracked Turkey Vultures from the east are found to winter exclusively in Florida or the southeast.
+At the same time, it’s only birds from the central and western US who migrate into Mexico, through Veracruz, and beyond.

-A fun and interesting portion of the day is a look at the migration statistics along the Kittatinny Ridge.
-Coordinators from each site report their peak days and numbers for individual species, as well as their seasonal totals.
+A fun and exciting portion of the day looks at the migration statistics along the Kittatinny Ridge.
+Coordinators from each site report their peak days and numbers for individual species and their seasonal totals.
 There’s always good news and bad news, as well as a healthy competition to see who has seen more (or less).
-For instance, Raccoon Ridge (NJ) and Bake Oven and Hawk Mountain (both PA) all had their largest Broad-winged Hawk flights on September 15 and 16, 2018.
-However, the biggest day at Scotts Mountain’s (NJ), Militia Hill (PA), Rose Tree Park (PA) and Ashland (DE) was September 22, clearly indicating a second wave of the hawks.
+For instance, Raccoon Ridge, NJ, and Bake Oven and Hawk Mountain (both PA) all had their most extensive Broad-winged Hawk flights on September 15 and 16, 2018.
+However, the most important day at Scotts Mountain’s, NJ; Militia Hill, PA; Rose Tree Park, PA; and Ashland, DE, was September 22, clearly indicating a second wave of the hawks.
 Another species the group examined in detail was Northern Harrier, where only one site (Jack’s Mountain) reported an uptick in sightings.
-All the other sites present reported low or very low results for Harrier, though Bake Oven, Hawk Mountain, Stone Mtn. and Militia hill indicated their results were “about average” for the species.
-Better news was found for Merlin, where all but two sites reported above average results.
+All the other sites reported low results for Harrier, though Bake Oven, Hawk Mountain, Stone Mtn. and Militia hill indicated their results were “about average” for the species.
+Better news was found for Merlin, where all but two sites reported above-average results.

-The Kittatinny Roundtable is a great way to spend the day “hawkwatching” in the middle of summer.
-Any region where hawkwatches are grouped near each other would be a good candidate to replicate this event.
-If your area would like to try and do so, please contact Julie Brown (firstname.lastname@example.org) for further details.
+The Kittatinny Roundtable is a great way to spend the day “hawk watching” in the middle of summer.
+Any region where hawk watches are grouped near each other would be an excellent candidate to replicate this event.
+If your area wants to try and do so, please contact Julie Brown for further details.